mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 used to query the status of the refund.
 A refund starts out in the *Initiated* state and transitions to the *Reserved* state when the refund has been reserved as shown in the state diagram below.
 Once a refund has been reserved, the client can choose to capture the refund, transitioning the state to *Captured*.
-When a refund is captured, the refunded amount is immediately transferred to the customer and the customer is notified of the refund.
+When a refund is captured, the refunded amount is immediately transferred to the customer and the customer will be able to see the refund in the activity list.
+A refund reservation will expire after 2 minutes, at the moment.

 [![](assets/images/refund-flow.png)](assets/images/refund-flow.png)